chettrick/stm32cubef4/Projects/STM32469I-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

 In Audio Play mode any wave file stored under the USB Key can be opened using the FatFs file system and transferred to the internal SRAM using the file system.
 All the wave files properties are read from the Wave File Header.
-Plug a headphone to ear the sound  /!\ Take care of yours ears.
+Plug a headphone to hear the sound  /!\ Take care of yours ears (CN3).
 Default volume is 70%.

 To play the audio file, a buffer is used between USB and audio codec.
 This buffer is used like a ping-pong buffer to be able to read regularly data from USB to be